On the magnetotransport of 3D systems in quantizing magnetic field: Results and discussion

-In Fig.(\ref{Fig.1}) we plot the dependences $\rho _{yx}(\nu ^{-1}),$ $\rho (\nu ^{-1})$ given by Eqs.(\ref{resistivity},\ref{thermopower}).
-Both dependences are scaled in units $\rho _{c}=\frac{m\mu }{n_{0}e^{2}\hbar }= \frac{h}{e^{2}}\frac{3\pi }{4k_{F}}$, where $k_{F}=\sqrt{2m\mu }/\hbar $ is the Fermi vector.
-Then, the dependence $\rho _{zz}(\nu ^{-1})$ is scaled in units of zero magnetic field resistivity $\rho _{zz}(0)=\frac{m}{ n_{0}e^{2}\tau }=\frac{2\rho _{c}}{k_{F}l}$, where $l=$ $\hbar k_{F}\tau /m$ is the mean free path.
-The magnetic field dependence of the resistivity tensor components can be easily understood in terms of 3D density of states.
-Really, in addition to discrete set of LLs the 3D energy spectrum contains a component associated with the electron motion along the magnetic field.\ At fixed $\mu $ the number of occupied states, and, hence $\rho _{yx},\rho _{zz} $ are smooth functions of the magnetic field, as well as LLs cross the Fermi energy level.
-Then, the resistivity $\rho $\ remains nonzero because of continuous density of states.
-In contrast to 3D electron gas, in 2D case the energy spectrum is essentially discrete, therefore leads to quantized Hall resistivity $\rho _{yx}$, while the longitudinal resistivity $\rho $ vanishes within Hall plateaux.
+In Fig.\ref{fig:Fig.1} we plot the magnetic field dependencies of the Hall resistivity $\rho _{yx}(\nu ^{-1})$ and transverse magnetoresistivity $\rho (\nu ^{-1})$ given by Eqs.(\ref{resistivity}-\ref{Lifshitz}).
+Both curves are scaled in units of $\rho _{c}=\frac{m\mu }{n_{0}e^{2}\hbar }= \frac{h}{e^{2}}\frac{3\pi }{4k_{F}}$, where $k_{F}=\sqrt{2m\mu }/\hbar $ is the Fermi vector.
+Then, the longitudinal resistivity $\rho _{zz}(\nu ^{-1})$ specified by Eq.(\ref{resistivity}) is scaled in units of zero-field resistivity $\rho _{zz}(0)=\frac{m}{ n_{0}e^{2}\tau }=\frac{2\rho _{c}}{k_{F}l}$, where $l=$ $\hbar k_{F}\tau /m$ is the mean free path.
+The overall behavior of the resistivity curves shown in Fig.\ref{fig:Fig.1} can be easily understood in terms of the 3D energy spectrum, and, thus the related density of states.
+Indeed, apart from the discrete Landau levels, the 3D energy spectrum specified by Eq.(\ref{3D_spectrum}) contains the continuous component $\varepsilon _{\|}$.
+At fixed $\mu $ the number of occupied states, and, hence $\rho _{yx},\rho _{zz} \sim N^{-1}$ are smooth functions of the magnetic field.
+Then, the density of states is continuous, hence provides the nonzero transverse magnetoresistivity $\rho $.
+It is worthwhile to mention that in 2D electron gas case the energy spectrum is purely discrete, thus leads to quantized Hall resistivity $\rho _{yx}$, with the longitudinal resistivity $\rho $ vanishing within the Hall plateaus[14].